sierrareschke/Maze-Game-Iteration-1/README.md

 A room might contain an alive Creature and/or an alive Adventurer.
 Assign each to a random room when the maze/cave is constructed.
 Play proceeds like this:

+1. If the Adventurer and the Creature are in the same room, they fight.
+2. If they are not in the same room, the Adventurer moves to a random neighboring room.
+3. That is it for each turn.
+4. The game ends when either the Adventurer or the Creature dies.

 For each room, if the room contains both the Adventurer and the Creature, then they fight.
 If the room only contains the Adventurer they move to a random neighboring room.